AndromaverseLabs/Antiquated-/README.md

 andromad start
 ```

-## Create andromaversed.service
+## Create andromad.service

 You should create a service to ensure the node can run in the background.
-First, exit from the terminal command "andromaversed start".
+First, exit from the terminal command "andromad start".
 Ctrl-C will do.

-Create andromaversed.service file with the following.
+Create andromad.service file with the following.
 Make sure to replace USER and HOME placeholders

 ```bash
 sudo tee /etc/systemd/system/quicksilverd.service > /dev/null <<EOF